 Take a step back to the roots and let Johnny be your tour guide.
-Recorded before Johnny Winter’s untimely passing at the age of 70 July 2014 and released as planned in September, Step Back brings us on a 13-song journey through the roots of blues.
+Recorded before the untimely passing of Johnny Winter at the age of 70 in July 2014 and released as planned in September, Step Back brings us on a 13-song journey through the roots of blues.
 He takes along a plethora of talent to spotlight throughout the album, including Upstate NY’s own Joe Bonamassa.
 Though Winter has played the field of rock and roll, his heart had always been in the blues and Step Back brings his recordings full-circle.

 Back in 2011, Winter released his penultimate album Roots which was a predecessor to Step Back.
 Much the same, that album journeys through the early blues recordings with guest talent – Jimmy Vivino, Susan Tedeschi, Derek Trucks, Warren Haynes, and his brother Edgar Winter among others.